-As a young man, he went to England and whilst studying civil engineering worked with Wimpey Construction.
-In the mid-fifties Wimpey sent Joe to Papua New Guinea where he was dropped into a virtually undiscovered jungle with a
+As a young man, Joe went to England and whilst studying civil engineering worked with Wimpey Construction.
+In the mid-fifties Wimpey sent him to Papua New Guinea where he was dropped into a virtually undiscovered jungle with a

 nap-sack, a rifle and a dog as a companion.
 He was tasked with surveying the land, previously unmapped, where he would recruit locals to help him and paid them with rice.
 Quite a daunting task for anyone in their early twenties!

 As he worked his way through the jungle for the most part he would have been the first white man that the natives had ever seen.
 On one of his encounters with them, his only travelling companion, his dog, went missing, only for